 In Hungary, we cycle along Székesfehérvár and in Croatia past Đakovo, both cities played some role during the sieges, but were both so strategically and historically important for the Ottoman history that they have been incorporated in the route.
 Between Mohács (Hungary) and Novi Sad (Serbia), one finds the alternative routes where 7.1 has played a major part during the first siege and which was also part of the route to Istanbul.
-Alternative route 7.2 was less interesting for the traveling armies due to the hilly environment and the proneness for floodings.
+Alternative route 7.2 was less interesting for the travelling armies due to the hilly environment and the proneness for floodings.

 Here we have chosen for the natural beauty of the Fruška Gora containing Europe’s largest tilia tree forest and a large number of Serbian-Orthodox monasteries.
 The choice between main and alternative routes has also been influenced by geographical factors because we wanted to incorporate both sides of the Danube river in our cycling guide book.

-In general the route id flat but some climbs and descents have been incorporated in order to avoid busy roads.
+In general, the route id flat but some climbs and descents have been incorporated in order to avoid busy roads.
 There is plenty of accommodation like campsites in Austria, Slovakia, Hungary and Croatia but these can hardly be found in Serbia, Bulgaria and Turkey.
-However, in all countries you can easily find affordable sleeping places.
+However, in all countries, you can easily find affordable sleeping places.

-In Turkey, an alternative is offered that takes you through the historically important city of Lüleburgaz.
+In Turkey, an alternative route is offered that takes you by the historically important city of Lüleburgaz.
 It has a beautiful old city centre where many old buildings have been renovated.
 In every country we pass through we can find Osman remains sometimes incorporated in the name of the city.
 The entire route may be described as mediocre heavy when it comes to climbing and descending and quiet enough when it comes to car traffic, with the exception of the cities.